jrswab/hotbox/README.md

 To get back to the smoked screen to see the blocks fall into place type `ctrl+b 0`.

-## To detach from the Docker:
+## To detach from the Hotbox
 1. `ctrl+b c` to open a new Tmux window (needed to detach).
 2. `ctrl+h ` to detach the docker to the background of your server

-## To enter the detached Docker and see witness feed:
+## To enter the Hotbox
 1. `./run.sh` (after typing this it may look like it hangs.
 Just press enter and you will see the docker prompt.)
 2. `tmux a` - to enter your detached tmux session (if you detached tmux before exiting the docker)

-## To check and make sure the docker container did not exit use:
+    * If you opened a new tmux window before detatching it may look like it hangs, if so just press enter to view the prompt

+## Check if Hotbox is Running
 * `docker container ps -a`.
   * You should see something like:
     * `8753ea10189a jrswab/hotbox "/bin/bash" 22 minutes ago Up 22 minutes 0.0.0.0:20001->2001/tcp, 0.0.0.0:28090->8090/tcp hotbox`